grafbase/extensions/extensions/postgres/README.md

-# Grafbase Postgres Extension
+# Postgres extension

-This Postgres extension for the Grafbase Gateway acts as a complete virtual subgraph that you can compose into your federated schema.
+This extension allows you to integrate Postgres databases into your federated graph declaratively with GraphQL directives.

-Use the [`grafbase-postgres`](https://github.com/grafbase/extensions/tree/julius/ywmxqwoumunr/cli/postgres) introspection tool to generate a subgraph schema from your Postgres database.
+Use the [`grafbase-postgres`](https://github.com/grafbase/extensions/tree/main/cli/postgres) introspection tool to generate a subgraph schema from your Postgres database.
 You can then compose this subgraph into your federated schema.
 Commit the generated schema to your repository and re-introspect the database periodically to keep the schema up-to-date.

 The introspection process generates a complete set of types representing the data in your Postgres database, including entities, relationships, and scalar fields.
 Use these types to query and mutate data in your Postgres database via the Grafbase Gateway.